minjaezekiel/Bantu/README.md

 ## Why Bantu?

-Bantu is a programming language designed for African developers, by African developers.
+Bantu is a programming language designed for  developers who need speed, readability,fast deployment.
 This project proves that Bantu + Sua + SQLite can serve a real, multi-user, real-time app in production — not just demo scripts.
 Every line of backend code is `.b`, and the only process running on the server is the `bantu` binary.